 The Approved Vendor must provide a written binding contract, option, or other demonstration of site control acceptable to the Program Administrator for all projects where the Approved Vendor is not also the project owner and the host.
 In cases where the system owner and host are the same entity, site control can be demonstrated by a statement from the system owner and host that this is the case.

 Site Map

 The site map must be provided with each application for a ground mounted system which shows property boundaries, any structures on the property, and the location of the solar array(s).
-Roof mounted arrays must include a map showing the location of the solar array(s) on the roof.
-All electrical improvements that are not co-located with the solar array must also be shown (e.g., trenching from ground mounted arrays to the property power source or upgrades to the transmission system).

 Shading Study